 It’s the 11th century.
-Imagine a city as big as any other civilized city of its time, even bigger than London at this same time in history, stretching across the Midwest of the United States from the Mississippi River.
-It is also the most technologically advanced city of its time in its region, with nearly 20,000 people living there at any one time.
+Imagine a city as big as any other civilized city of its time, even more significant than London at this same time in history, stretching across the Midwest of the United States from the Mississippi River.
+It is also the most technologically advanced city of its time in its region, with nearly 20,000 people living there at any time.

-Situated along the Mississippi River, across from the city of St. Louis, the ancient city of Cahokia once stood proudly for an estimated 150 years of glory.
+Situated along the Mississippi River, across from St. Louis, the ancient city of Cahokia once stood proudly for an estimated 150 years of glory.

-Today, there is most modern development over the ancient Cahokia site.
-You can still visit this ancient civilization, however, with a trip to Cahokia Mounds State Historic Site, also a UNESCO World Heritage Site and National Historic Landmark.
+Today, there is the most modern development over the ancient Cahok site.
+However, you can still visit this ancient civilization with a trip to Cahokia Mounds State Historic Site, a UNESCO World Heritage Site and National Historic Landmark.

 How big are the Cahokia Mounds?

-The Cahokia Mounds cover an area of approximately 2,200 acres (890 hectares).
-This makes them one of the largest archaeological sites in North America.
+The Cahokia Mounds covers an area of approximately 2,200 acres (890 hectares).
+This makes them one of the most significant archaeological sites in North America.

 How many mounds are at the Cahokia Mounds site?

 There are over 100 earthen mounds at the Cahokia Mounds site.
-The largest of these mounds, known as Monks Mound, is approximately 100 feet (30 meters) high and covers an area of 14 acres (5.6 hectares).
+The largest of these mounds, the Monk Mound, is approximately 100 feet (30 meters) high and covers an area of 14 acres (5.6 hectares).

 What is the Cahokia Mounds State Historic Site?

 The Cahokia Mounds State Historic Site is a state-owned archaeological site that includes the remains of the Cahokia Mounds.
-The site also includes a museum and interpretive center, which offer visitors information about the Mississippian people and the Cahokia Mounds.
+The site also has a museum and interpretive Center, which offer visitors information about the Mississippian people and the Cahokia Mounds.

 What was the purpose of the Cahokia Mounds?

 The purpose of the Cahokia Mounds is still largely unknown.
-Some theories suggest that they were used for religious or ceremonial purposes, while others believe they may have served as a sort of ancient city center or capital.
+Some theories suggest they were used for religious or ceremonial purposes, while others believe they may have served as an ancient city center or capital.

 Monk’s Mound Reaches 100 Feet Tall

-Cahokia Mounds State Historic Site is also home to the “Monk’s Mound,” a 100-foot-tall mound that was given its name, not because monks are buried within it, but because they lived near it centuries ago.
-This specific mound is known to be the largest prehistoric earthen mound in the Americas.
+Cahokia Mounds State Historic Site is also home to the “Monk’s Mound,” a 100-foot-tall mound that was given its name not because monks are buried within it but because they lived near it centuries ago.
+This specific mound is known to be the giant prehistoric earthen mound in the Americas.

 Investigators have found postholes dug in the top terrace of the mound, creating the theory that a temple once adorned the top of the mound itself.

-Though a modern roadway was built through this mound in the 1800s because a gentleman decided he wanted to live on the top of it, much of the mound is still intact and helps visitors get a glimpse of what Cahokia used to be like.
+Though a modern roadway was built through this mound in the 1800s because a gentleman decided he wanted to live on top of it, much of the mound is still intact and helps visitors see what Cahokia used to be like.

 In the early 1960s, excavations in the area to create the interstate accidentally uncovered several large oval-shaped pits that seemed to be in concentric circular patterns.

-The theory is that large wooden stakes were used inside these pits to help track the motion of the sun, thereby tracking the calendar year.
-With further study, it was determined that red cedar was likely used in these patterns.
+The theory is that large wooden stakes were used inside these pits to help track the sun’s motion following the calendar r year.
+With further study, it was determined that red cedar was likely used in these p patterns.
 Thus the name “Woodhenge” was born.

-The 7-foot posts are also thought to point toward offertory pits within the city, which would have been utilized on other important calendar days.
+The 7-foot posts are also thought to point toward offertory pits within the city, which would have been utilized on other essential calendar days.

 A Stockade Once Protected Over 80 Different Mound Sites

-This is backed up by the fact that the stockade also contained bastions, first round, then square, where archers could help to defend the city.
-Some believe the stockade may have also served as a social barrier as well.
+This is backed up by the fact that the fence also contained bastions, first round, then a square, where archers could help to defend the city.
+Some believe the wall may have also served as a social barrier.

-There were some people who ate lots of meat, while others seemed to have a scavenger’s diet.
-There were likely three different social classes in total: priests, the wealthy/leadership, and everyone else.
+Looking at the remains, scientists have determined that at least two different social classes lived in Cahokia.
+Some people ate lots of meat, while others seemed to have a scavenger’s diet.
+There were likely three social classes: priests, the wealthy/leadership, and everyone else.

 You Can Visit Places Where Human Sacrifice Took Place

-Two mounds in Cahokia in particular, Mounds 52 & 72, are thought to be the burial locations of ritual human sacrifice.
-Some think that the mound location is where the sacrifice took place, though, with the existence of wooden stretchers in the mounds, it may have taken place at Monks Mound as well.
+Two mounds in Cahokia, particularly Mounds 52 & 72, are burial locations of ritual human sa orifice.
+Some think that the mound location is where the surrender occurred, though, with wooden stretchers in the mounds, it may have also taken place at Monks Mound.

-Over 300 people are thought to have been sacrificed over the years of Cahokia’s existence, with many of them being sacrificed at the death of an important person within the city.
+Over 300 people are thought to have been sacrificed over the years of Cahokia’s existence, with many of them being offered at the death of a significant person within the city.

 Guided tours of Cahokia Mounds

-The National Historic Landmark and UNESCO World Heritage Site of Cahokia are currently covered with over two hundred acres.
+The National Historic Landmark and UNESCO World Heritage Site of Cahokia cover over two hundred acres.
 The general public is welcome to explore 800 acres at this location if you prefer self-guided tours.

-The journey cannot be completed without seeing the region or climbing up the 100-foot high mound.
-Monk’s Mound, the largest mound, and Woodhenge, which have been restored, are worth seeing.
+The journey cannot be completed without seeing the region or climbing the 100-foot-high mound.
+Monk’s mound, the giant mound, and Woodhenge, which has been restored, are worth seeing.

-Currently, the Interpretive Center is closed for renovations that started on March 1, 2022.
-If you’re looking to learn more about the area you’re visiting, the Interpretive Center is a great resource.
-Self-guided and with plenty of volunteers on hand to answer questions, the Interpretive Center Gallery is perfect for travelers who want to get the most out of their trip.
+The Interpretive Center is closed for renovations that started in March 2022.
+If you want to learn more about the area you’re visiting, the Interpretive Center is an excellent resource.
+Self-guided and with plenty of volunteers to answer questions, the Interpretive Center Gallery is perfect for travelers who want to get the most out of their trip.

 If you want to learn while exploring, consider going on one of the interpretive trails to learn about the mounds of the ancient peoples, including the rattlesnake mound, Monk’s Mound, and the rattlesnake causeway.

 You may also make a group visit or school field trip by contacting the Great Rivers & Routes Tourism Bureau.
-So whether you want to learn more about the region’s natural or human history, be sure to pay them a visit.
+So, if you want to learn more about the region’s natural or human history, visit them.

 Schedule Your Visit to Cahokia Mounds State Historic Site